 The new ICC process was a real revolution in the development of model codes.
 There was recognition in the early 1990s that the nation would be best served by a comprehensive, coordinated national model building code developed through a general consensus of code writers.
 There was also recognition that it would take time to reconcile the differences between the existing codes.
 To begin the reconciliation process, the three model codes were reformatted into a common format.
 The International Code Council, made up of representatives from the three model-code groups, was formed in 1994 to develop a single model code using the information contained in the three current model codes.
 While detailed requirements still varied from code to code, the organization of each code became essentially the same during the mid-1990s.
 This allowed direct comparison of requirements in each code for similar design situations.
 Numerous drafts of the new International Building Code were reviewed by the model-code agencies along with code users.
 From that multiyear review grew the original edition of the International Building Code (IBC), first published in 2000.
 There is now a single national model code maintained by a group composed of representatives of the three prior model-code agencies, the International Code Council, headquartered in Washington, D.C.
-The three organizations have now accomplished a full merger of the three model-code groups into a single agency to update and maintain the IBC.
+The three organizations accomplished many years ago a full merger of the three model-code groups into a single agency to update and maintain the IBC.

-Note that in addition to the International Building Code (IBC), code users must be familiar with the International Residential Code (IRC).
+Note that in addition to the International Building Code, most code users should also be familiar with two other "I" codes.
+The first is the International Residential Code (IRC).
 This code is meant to regulate construction of detached oneand two-family dwellings and townhouses that are not more than three stories in height.
 This code supplants residential requirements in the IBC in jurisdictions where it is adopted.